mmahdium/simple-telegram-channel-scraper/README.md

 ## Getting Started

-In `scraper` folder some examples are provided according to the latest changes
+In `Program.cs` file there are some examples are provided according to the latest changes

 ### Prerequisites